Duration 2 Years

 Next intake January 2023

 This course aims to give students the tools and the confidence to become successful documentary makers.
 We put storytelling at the centre of the filmmaking process, while at the same time encouraging each student to experiment and develop their personal voice.

-Head of Department Peter Dale was nominated for a 2018 BAFTA for his work on Louis Theroux: Talking to Anorexia.
+Head of Department Peter Dale won a 2019 BAFTA for his work on Louis Theroux: Altered States.

 Our students are regularly nominated for, and win, prestigious prizes around the world.
-In recent years they have won at the Griersons, Sheffield Student Awards, Locarno, IDFA, Royal Television Society, Sundance, Hot Docs, Berlin and many others.
+In recent years they have been consistent winners at the Grierson Awards, as well Sheffield DocFest, BAFTA, Student Academy Awards, Royal Television Society, Hot Docs, Poitiers and many others.

 Students collaborate with students in other specialisms to make several films and participate in practical projects, developing the vital skills of both directing and collaboration.
 All production costs are met by the School.

 Recent credits and successes

 What you will study

 Students will direct and shoot at least three films during the course of the MA.
 The first year consists of four practical exercises, increasing in length and complexity.
 These focus on the techniques and approach of a specific documentary genre: observation, sound and music, character–led narrative and an enquiry.
 Students collaborate with editors, sound recordists, sound designers and composers, and are encouraged to build relationships with cinematographers and producers.
 They are also expected to know how to work alone.

 The second year includes three projects: a graduation film in which students synthesise what they have discovered in the first year, and use it to challenge conventional approaches to documentary; an MA dissertation in which they reflect on a documentary topic that has intrigued them during the course; and the opportunity to develop a project to take out to the industry.